-In order to offer a rigorous college prep diploma, KICS requires students to have a minimum of 24 credits in the following subject areas:
+In order to offer a rigorous college prep diploma, beginning with the 2018-2019 school year, KICS requires students to have a minimum of 25 credits in the following subject areas:

 |Social Studies||4 credits|

 Students must take 1 credit (2 semesters) of the designated Foundations courses for each year of enrollment at KICS in order to graduate.
 This minimally includes all courses emphasizing biblical foundations, and one semester each of courses emphasizing personal wellness, financial literacy, college preparation, and leadership.
 Global Leadership is a required course for all graduating seniors.
 Students who enter KICS after the 1st Semester of their 9th grade year may have previous Foundations credits waived.

 Students are required to complete 4 credits (8 semesters) of Language Arts in order to graduate which must include at least one writing intensive course.

 Students are required to complete 4 Credits (8 semesters) of Math for graduation.
 This minimally includes courses emphasizing algebra, geometry, and advanced mathematical concepts.